Car Battery – Be aware of what can go wrong, before you disconnect it.

 A Handy Tool Everyone Could Use, Is A Memory Saver.

 So, a memory saver, is simply a connector with a small battery.
-It has just enough voltage and current, to keep all of the computer memory alive; while the cars main battery is disconnected.
-And, the connector just plugs into, the car’s cigarette lighter or the (OBD-II) connector.
+It has just enough voltage and current, to keep all of the computer memory alive.
+Until, the cars main battery is reconnected.
+And, the connector just plugs into, the car’s cigarette lighter or the (OBD) connector.

 The memory saver tool, incorporates a diode on the positive side.
 A diode, is essentially a one-way valve for electricity.
 Consequently, it stops the electricity from flowing backwards causing damage.